-This control unit is located in the front electrical compartment, (refer to figure 32 for location).
+This control unit, also known as ABS module, is located in the front electrical and service compartment.
 According to the data transmitted by the sensors (number of pulses/sec is proportional to the speed of each wheel), the electronic control unit determines which wheel is accelerating or decelerating.
 It then establishes a reference speed (average speed) from each wheel data, and compares the speed of each wheel with this reference speed to determine which wheel is accelerating or decelerating.